rkuma183/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

    is in <a target="_blank" href="https://www.youtube.com/watch?v=vsqsRhxGyKo&list=PLb5HO8RZjX-kZnThtY4f4yKgb2CQWwh8c">
    this YouTube playlist</a> published Sep 26, 2015.

-   CAUTION: You're missing the quizzes unless you're on Lynda.
+   CAUTION: You're missing the quizzes unless you're on Lynda.com.

 1) What is Git -